Patrick260/Memory-Game/README.md

 ## What's this?

-A simple memory game written in Java.
+A simple Memory-Game written in Java.

 ## How to play

 Download the latest release.
-Ensure that a compatible Java runtime is installed (optimal Java 16).
+Ensure that a compatible Java runtime is installed (optimal Java 17).
 Then start the game per command line with the command: java -jar Memory-Game.jar.

 ## Screenshots